 The information provided here has not been independently reviewed.

-Stefnir hf. operates investment funds pursuant to Act No. 45/2020 on Alternative Investment Fund Managers, and UCITS pursuant to Act No. 128/2011 on Undertakings for Collective Investment in Transferable Securities (UCITS).
+Stefnir hf. operates as an alternative investment fund manager pursuant to Act No. 45/2020 on Alternative Investment Fund Managers, and UCITS pursuant to Act No. 116/2021 on Undertakings for Collective Investment in Transferable Securities (UCITS).

 Funds' investment returns are generally presented as nominal returns.
 Investment returns on Stefnir's website and promotional material connected to the funds show nominal returns, unless otherwise stated.
 All returns are calculated in Icelandic krónur.